dmisa2805/carrentwebsite/README.md

 ## 📌 Features

 - 🚘 View and filter a list of rental cars
-- 📱 Fully responsive for mobile and desktop
+- 📱 Fully responsive for desktop
 - 📝 Booking page layout and form
 - ⚡ Fast load times using Vite
 - 💅 Clean modern UI (designed by MindX)